Could cryptocurrencies help Russia overcome sanctions?

-After the West imposed severe sanctions on Russia, the country could turn to cryptocurrencies to provide economic stability in place of frozen foreign currency reserves.
+After the West imposing severe sanctions on Russia, the country could turn to cryptocurrencies to provide economic stability in place of frozen foreign currency reserves.

-Russia’s foreign currency reserves are estimated to stand at around $630bn, but the majority of that money is located outside of the country.
-With the EU, US, UK, Japan, and even Switzerland agreeing to freeze Russia’s access to its reserves, they can no longer be used to stabilise the course of the ruble.
+Russia’s foreign currency reserves are estimated to stand at around $630bn, but the majority of that money is located outside the country.
+With the EU, US, UK, Japan and even Switzerland agreeing to freeze Russia’s access to its reserves, they can no longer be used to stabilise the course of the ruble.

 With Russia’s foreign currency reserves out of action, and no other emergency measures seeming to work (no matter how drastic), the Central Bank is getting desperate.
 Russia is famous for its fiscal conservatism, and the current collapse will be a big blow to those who spent the last eight years trying to shore up the economy.